World War 1 History: Front Line Slang

 Urlaubschuss – German for a "leave shot".
 A wound severe enough to warrant leave.

 Wastage or Normal Wastage – British euphemism referring to men killed, wounded or captured outside of set-piece battles, usually caused by shelling, sniping, flare-ups, etc in “quiet” sectors.
-The average normal wastage for the British during the war was 35,000 soldiers per month during “quiet” periods.
+Sometimes more than 5,000 British casualties a week were classified as normal wastage during "quiet" periods.

 Whizz-Bang - A high-velocity shell.
 Derived from the noise of the rapid flight and the explosion of a German 77mm shell.